South African Native Labour Corps: Casualties

 The Commonwealth War Graves Commission records 1,304 deaths for the South African Native Labour Corps whose graves and memorials are found mostly in the United Kingdom, France and South Africa.
-Thirteen black servicemen were killed by their officers and NCO's when they mutinied over the imprisonment of a colleague though this incident was suppressed by the South African government.
+Thirteen black servicemen were killed by their officers and NCOs when they mutinied over the imprisonment of a colleague, though this incident was suppressed by the South African government.
 Another 331 died in France of medical reasons, probably tuberculosis.
-Lastly 607 black servicemen and nine white officers or NCO's died when the ship SS Mendi sank in a collision with another ship in the English Channel.
+Lastly, 607 black servicemen and nine white officers or NCOs died when the ship SS Mendi sank in a collision with another ship in the English Channel.

 War decorations

 The South African government issued no war service medal to the black servicemen and the special medal issued by King George V to the troops that served the Empire (the British War Medal) was disallowed and not issued to the SANLC by the South African government.
+However, the British War Medal was issued to men recruited from areas under direct British control, Basutoland, Bechuanaland and Swaziland.
+A further five or six men were additionally awarded the Meritorious Service Medal.
 It was also said that any compensation scheme issued to servicemen by the South African government was said to be unfair.